faassen/secretweblog_zola/content/posts/my-visit-to-europython-2014.md

 slug = "my-visit-to-europython-2014"

 [taxonomies]
-tags = ["python", "europython", "planetpython", "morepath"]
+tags = ["python", "conference", "planetpython", "morepath"]
 +++

 I had a fun time at EuroPython 2014 in Berlin last week.
 It was a very